 - 1. FAP trafficking OIs that are not forwarded to the prosecutor. - 2.
-Prosecution of welfare fraud or FAP trafficking is declined by the prosecutor for a reason other than lack of evidence, and The total OI amount for the FIP, SDA, CDC, MA and FAP programs combined is \$1,000 or more, or - The total OI amount is less than \$1,000, and - ..
-The group has a previous IPV, or - ..
+Prosecution of welfare fraud or FAP trafficking is declined by the prosecutor for a reason other than lack of evidence, and - The total OI amount for the FIP, SDA, CDC, MA and FAP programs combined is \$1,000 or more, or - .
+The total OI amount is less than \$1,000, and - ..
+The group has a previous IPV, or

+- ..
 The alleged IPV involves FAP trafficking, or - ..
 The alleged fraud involves concurrent receipt of assistance (see PEM 222), or - ..
 The alleged fraud is committed by a state/government employee.

 Excluding FAP, OIG will send the OI to the RS to process as a client error when the DHS-826 or DHS-830 is returned as undeliverable and no new address is obtained.
 PEM, Item 720, p.
+10.

+DISQUALIFICIATON

-10. DISQUALIFICIATON FIP, SDA and FAP Only Disqualify an active or inactive recipient who:
+FIP, SDA and FAP Only

+Disqualify an active or inactive recipient who:

 - is found by a court or hearing decision to have committed IPV, or - has signed a DHS-826 or DHS-830, or - . is convicted of concurrent receipt of assistance by a court, or - for FAP, is found by SOAHR or a court to have trafficked FAP benefits.

 A disqualified recipient remains a member of an active group as long as he lives with them.
 Other eligible group members may continue to receive benefits.
 PAM 720, pp. 12-13.

-Standard Disqualification Periods FIP, SDA and FAP Only The standard disqualification period is used in all instances except when a court orders a different period (see Non-Standard Disqualification Periods, in this item).
-Apply the following disqualification periods to recipients determined to have committed IPV: - .
-One year for the first IPV - .
-Two years for the second IPV - Lifetime for the third IPV FIP and FAP Only Ten years for concurrent receipt of benefits (see PEM 203).
+Standard Disqualification Periods

+FIP, SDA and FAP Only

+The standard disqualification period is used in all instances except when a court orders a different period (see Non-Standard Disqualification Periods, in this item).

+Apply the following disqualification periods to recipients determined to have committed IPV:

+- .
+One year for the first IPV

+- .
+Two years for the second IPV

+- .
+Lifetime for the third IPV

+FIP and FAP Only

+Ten years for concurrent receipt of benefits (see PEM 203).
 PAM 720, p.
+13.

-13. In this case, the department has established that respondent was aware of the responsibility to report all income and employment to the department.
+In this case, the department has established that respondent was aware of the responsibility to report all income and employment to the department.
 Department policy requires clients to report any change in circumstances that will affect eligibility or benefit amount within ten days.
 PAM, item 105, p.
 7. Respondent has no apparent physical or mental impairment that limits the understanding or ability to fulfill the reporting responsibilities.
-The respondent completed an application for assistance on November 21, 2002.
-On this application, the respondent indicated that no one in the household was employed and the only income was respondent's workmans compensation income.
-In fact, the respondent's son was working for McCauley Incorporated at the time respondent completed the application.
-The respondent failed to disclose that his son was employed.
-This Administrative Law Judge therefore concludes that the department has shown, by clear and convincing evidence, that respondent committed a first intentional violation of the FAP program, resulting in a \$1292 overissuance from July, 2002 through May, 2003.
+The respondent completed an application for assistance on April 14, 2009.
+On this application, the respondent first reported that she had begun to receive income from her ex-husband's pension in the amount of \$1700 monthly.
+The claimant had been receiving FAP and SDA benefits prior to this and failed to report this income.

+This Administrative Law Judge therefore concludes that the department has shown, by clear and convincing evidence, that respondent committed a first intentional violation of the FAP program, resulting in a \$969 overissuance from October, 2008 through April 30, 2009.
 Consequently, the department's request for FAP program disqualification and full restitution must be granted.

-DECISION AND ORDER The Administrative Law Judge, based upon the clear and convincing evidence, decides respondent committed a first intentional FAP program violation.
+DECISION AND ORDER

+The Administrative Law Judge, based upon the clear and convincing evidence, decides respondent committed a first intentional FAP program violation.

 Therefore it is ORDERED that:

 (1) Respondent shall be personally disqualified from participation in the FAP program for one year, but the rest of the household may participate.
 This disqualification period shall begin to run immediately as of the date of this Order.
-9 2009-21145/SLK (2) Respondent is responsible for full restitution of the \$1292 FAP overissuance caused by his Intentional Program Violation (IPV).